mojomojo1/bootkon/docs/labs/5_dataplex.md

 14. Click on bootkon-curated-zone
 15. Click on <walkthrough-spotlight-pointer locator="semantic({link 'Add assets'})">+ ADD ASSETS</walkthrough-spotlight-pointer>
 16. Click <walkthrough-spotlight-pointer locator="semantic({button 'add an asset'})">ADD AN ASSET</walkthrough-spotlight-pointer>
-17. Choose "BigQuery data set" from the Type dropdown
+17. Choose *BigQuery data set* from the Type dropdown
 18. Display name : `bootkon-bq-curated-asset`
 19. Optionally add a description
 20. Browse the BigQuery Dataset and choose the dataset created in LAB 1.
-If you followed the instructions, it should be named ml_datasets.
+If you followed the instructions, it should be named `{{ PROJECT_ID }}.ml_datasets`.
 21. Select the BigQuery Dataset
 22. Optionally add a label
 23. Click on continue